Basic Tags

 • The browser ignores the content of such comment line(s)

-• In Brackets you can use the shortcut Ctrl + /
+• In your editor, you can use the shortcut Ctrl + /

 # Content tags